Donna Faye Burchfield, Director

-These learning goals are mapped across courses in six different categories: 1) Studio Practice, 2) Body Pathways, 3) Thinking, Making, Doing, 4) History, Theory and Criticism, 5) Capstone Experiences (Sophomore and Senior Projects), and 6) PODS (Performance Pedagogies of Dance).
+These learning goals are mapped across courses in six different categories: 1) Studio Practice, 2) Body Pathways, 3) Thinking, Making, Doing, 4) History, Theory and Criticism, 5) Capstone Experiences (first, sophomore, junior and senior years) and 6) PODS (Performance Pedagogies of Dance).

 Program Requirements (120 credits)